lhwitherspoon/frontend-nanodegree-arcade-game/README.md

 ### Objective

 This is a somewhat modified game of Frogger.
 The player must cross a paved path to get to the water on the other side.
 While crossing, the player must avoid colliding with either the bugs racing down the path or randomly appearing rocks.
 The player can pick up gems on the way.
 The game is won when the player collects 15 "lives" or 10 gems.
 The game is lost if the player has no lives left.
-A score will show up once the player has the first collision or collects the first gem.
+A score at the top left shows the lives left and a score in the center shows the number of gems collected.

 #### Game Play Notes